-'Accessibility as Standard' Checklist: C - Virtual Learning Experiences (VLE)
+'Accessibility as Standard' Checklist: C - Virtual Learning Environment (VLE)

-C. Virtual Learning Environment (VLE) refers to how inclusive the provision is including curriculum and accessibility design Area Υ N Notes / Comments C01 Is the technology used compatible with common software platforms (Google, Microsoft, Android, iOS)?
-C02 Is the technology used compatible with assistive technology used by staff and students such as speech-to-text, screen readers or text-to- text?
-C03 Does the technology allow the user to, for example, change colours, contrast, size of text etc?
-Are there guidelines for students and staff on using the VLE C04 platform?
+C. Virtual Learning Environment (VLE) refers to how inclusive the provision is, including curriculum and accessibility design Area Υ N How is this evidenced?
+Add notes and/or comments here.
+C01 Is the technology used compatible with common software platforms (Google, Microsoft, Android, iOS)?
+C02 Is assistive technology readily available to all disabled staff and students?
+Is the technology compatible with assistive technology used by staff and students, such as speech-to-text, screen readers or text-to-text?
+C03 Does the technology allow the user to, for example, change colours, contrast, size of text, background etc?
+How easy is it for users to navigate to use these adjustments?
+C04 Are there guidelines for students and staff on using the VLE platform?
 C05 Are staff and students trained in the use of the VLE platform?
 C06 Is there an accessibility statement for the VLE platform used?
-COO C07 Does the technology abide by the Web Content Accessibility Guidelines (WCAG 2.1)?
-Completed by: (Equality Rep) Date: (H&S Rep) Date:
+C07 Does the technology abide by the Web Content Accessibility Guidelines (WCAG 2.1)?
+Comple Completed by: (Equality Rep) Date: (H&S Rep) Date: